SysKitTeam/docs-point/access-management/manage-private-channels.md

   * **Private channel owner**
 {% endhint %}

-There are several ways to manage and change the access to private channels from within SysKit Point.
+There are several ways to manage and change the access to private channels from within Syskit Point.

 ## Access Private Channels Details

 To manage private channel access, complete the following:

-* **Click the Microsoft Teams & Groups tile (1)**; this is located on the home screen of SysKit Point.
+* **Click the Microsoft Teams & Groups tile (1)**; this is located on the home screen of Syskit Point.
 * **Select the team or group to manage (2)**; clicking the selected resource opens the details screen.
 * On the details screen, **scroll to the Channels section (3)**; the private channels will be marked by a lock symbol next to their name.
 * **Click the private channel (4)**; this opens the details screen of the channel.